cardano-foundation/developer-portal/docs/stake-pool-course/handbook/grafana-dashboard-tutorial.md

 :::note
-I have included a panel on Leader Slots, which can Alert in case your pool is selected as a leader for the next Epoch.
-It is a bit more complicated, so will leave it out of the tutorial, but in principle there is script running on the PN which updates the leader query result in a prom file which is parsed by the node exporter, exposing this metrics to the RN.
-In case you wish to use it and need the details, just drop me a message on Telegram.
+A panel on Leader Slots has been included, which can Alert in case the pool is selected as a leader for the next Epoch.
+It is a bit more complicated, so will leave it out of the tutorial, but in principle there is script running on the Producer Node which updates the leader query result in a prom file which is parsed by the node exporter, exposing this metrics to the Relay Node.
+For details, just drop a message on Telegram.
 :::